adamsilver/fdpb/01-Register.md

 ## The Question Protocol

-Nobody wants to use the forms we put in front of them, they just want the outcome.
-If, for example, we're asking users to register for an online shop, the appeal may lie in one or all of the following selling points:
+Nobody wants to use forms.
+They just want the outcome from doing so.
+We have to ensure that outcome is appealing.
+If, for example, it's a registration form, the user may benefit from:

-1. Users can buy faster next time, as they don't have to type the same details over and over.
-2. Users can track their order, without having to make a phone call.
-3. Users will receive 10% off their next order.

-As the first chapter is dedicated to registration, we're going to assume we need it.
-But the fields *within* the form need to justify their existence.
+- a faster checkout
+- order tracking
+- receiving a 10% discount

+But if users don't get any of these benefits we have to question the very existence of the form.
+It's not just the overall form though, it's the questions within the form that need justification too.

-Government Digital Services (GDS) has something called the Question Protocol.
+Government Digital Services (GDS) has the Question Protocol.
 It states that *before you start designing a form, make a list of all the information you need from your users.
 Only add a question if you know:*

--*that you need the information to deliver the service* -*why you need the information*
+- that you need the information to deliver the service
+- why you need the information
--*what you’ll do with it*
+- what you’ll do with it
--*which users need to give you the information*
+- which users need to give you the information
--*how you’ll check the information is accurate*
+- how you’ll check the information is accurate
--*how to keep the information up to date and secure*
+- how to keep the information up to date and secure

-When we ask ourselves why we need to ask for certain information it should map back to a user need.
-For example, by asking the users to sign up, we can speed up the experience drastically the next time.

-Additionally, the Question Protocol urges us to think about how we ask for information.
-Is there a more simpler way.
-Let's use the Question Protocol to answer the following questions:
+Asking these questions ensures we justify the existence of each question.
+And in doing so urges us to explore more simpler ways of getting users to fill out forms.

+For our registration form, we might want to ask ourselves:

 - Do we need to ask for their first and last name?
 - Do we need to ask for a password?